 Usually, transferring funds from an external platform means that you will need to pay fees, so it is a good idea to keep as much money as you need in any account at all times.

 Financial services must follow local laws and regulations, (Pay Set Limited is an authorized electronic money institution incorporated under the laws of England and Wales), and most areas require financial services to provide insurance.
 This covers user funds if the company fails.

 It is important to note that most financial services do not cover personal losses.
 You are responsible for keeping your funds and login information secure, and your funds can be stolen from any type of account if you do not protect your private information.

-How is alternative banking different from traditional banking
+How is an alternative bank different from a traditional bank

-Unlike traditional banking, alternative banking services have an extensive focus on online and mobile access and have a reduced focus on in-person and branch services.
+Unlike traditional banking, bank alternatives have an extensive focus on online and mobile access and have a reduced focus on in-person and branch services.

-Though traditional banks provide online banking and remote support, alternative banking is usually a better option if you plan to make remote or digital payments of any sort.
+Though traditional banks provide online banking and remote support, bank alternatives are usually a better option if you plan to make remote or digital payments of any sort.

 With a Payset account, you can send 38 foreign currencies via leading payment networks such as SWIFT, SEPA, CHAPS, FPS, and more.
 Our sending fees begin at 0.45%, and it’s always free to receive money.
 It is also free to send money to other Payset customers.